Helium as an Indicator of the Neutron-Star Merger Remnant Lifetime and its Potential for Equation of State Constraints: Equation of state constraints

-In a first step, we thus consider the dependence $\tau_\mathrm{BH}(M_\mathrm{tot})$, where one expects that the lifetime decreases with $M_\mathrm{tot}$ since more mass destabilizes the remnant (e.g.~\cite{Hotokezaka2013b}).
+In a first step, we thus consider the dependence $\tau_\mathrm{BH}(M_\mathrm{tot})$, where one expects that the lifetime decreases with $M_\mathrm{tot}$ since more mass destabilizes the remnant (e.g.,~\cite{Hotokezaka2013b}).
 The loss and redistribution of energy and angular momentum of the central object are governed by the magneto-hydrodynamical evolution, gravitational-wave emission and neutrino emission.
 For higher binary masses these processes take less time to drive the remnant to a more compact and ultimately unstable configuration.
-The exact dependence of the lifetime on the binary masses is notoriously difficult to determine because the remnant lifetime in numerical simulations is strongly affected by numerics, e.g.\ the numerical resolution, discretization schemes or the choice of the initial orbital separation, and the physics included (e.g.\ neutrinos, magnetic fields or effective viscosity)~\citep{Zappa2023,Koelsch2022}.
+The exact dependence of the lifetime on the binary masses is notoriously difficult to determine because the remnant lifetime in numerical simulations is strongly affected by numerics, e.g.,\ the numerical resolution, discretization schemes or the choice of the initial orbital separation, and the physics included (e.g.,\ neutrinos, magnetic fields or effective viscosity)~\citep{Zappa2023,Koelsch2022}.
 In addition, $\tau_\mathrm{BH}(M_\mathrm{tot})$ may not even be unique for a given numerical scheme and input physics but be to a certain extent subject to stochastic simulation-to-simulation variations.
 One should also expect a dependence on the EoS and the binary mass ratio as well.
-Surveying the literature there are hardly any studies available that explicitly determine $\tau_\mathrm{BH}(M_\mathrm{tot})$ by running sequences of models with fine spacing in $M_\mathrm{tot}$ within the range of interest (0\,ms~$\lesssim\tau_\mathrm{BH}\lesssim 40$\,ms) based on a set of consistent simulations (i.e.\ with calculations varying \emph{only} $M_\mathrm{tot}$ but otherwise using the same numerical and physical setup), which is essential to obtain values that can be meaningfully compared (but see~\citet{Lucca2020,Holmbeck2021} for a meta-study, which however does not include sufficiently fine spaced model setups within a consistent treatment; and see discussion and Fig.~6 in~\citet{Koelsch2022}, which includes $q<1$ cases).
+Surveying the literature there are hardly any studies available that explicitly determine $\tau_\mathrm{BH}(M_\mathrm{tot})$ by running sequences of models with fine spacing in $M_\mathrm{tot}$ within the range of interest (0\,ms~$\lesssim\tau_\mathrm{BH}\lesssim 40$\,ms) based on a set of consistent simulations (i.e.,\ with calculations varying \emph{only} $M_\mathrm{tot}$ but otherwise using the same numerical and physical setup), which is essential to obtain values that can be meaningfully compared (but see~\citet{Lucca2020,Holmbeck2021} for a meta-study, which however does not include sufficiently fine spaced model setups within a consistent treatment; and see discussions and Fig.~6 in~\citet{Koelsch2022} as well as Fig.~11 in~\citet{Fujimoto2024}, which includes $q<1$ cases that show a dependence of $\tau_\mathrm{BH}(M_\mathrm{tot})$ very similar to that of equal-mass binaries).
 For the sake of our argument, however, a coarse estimate suffices taking advantage of the fact that $\tau_\mathrm{BH}(M_\mathrm{tot})$ is likely a very steep function (as suggested by simulations).
 We intend to estimate an upper limit on $\Delta M$ being the difference between $M_\mathrm{thres}$ and the measured binary mass of GW170817.